GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 Interaural features, especially #acr("IPD"), have been successfully used in #acr("SSL") as they directly relate to the #acr("DoA").
 As @eq:simulator:background:propagation_multi_mic_relative illustrates, the times at which each microphone of the array receives the signal differ by some short delay $tau = (d_2 - d_1) / #c$.
 Under ideal circumstances, meaning in the absence of reverberation and perturbations such as noise, the phase of the interaural spectrogram is an explicit and deterministic function of the #acr("TDoA") $tau$.
+Mandel et al. @mandel_probability_2006 derived a probability model to estimate the #acr("IPD") from binaural recordings.
+They test their framework on an #acr("SSL") task and compare it against an approach based on the #acr("GCC-PHAT") @knapp_generalized_1976 estimator.
+#acr("GCC-PHAT") provides an estimator of the #acr("TDoA").
+The proposed achieves better results than the baseline and shows some robustness to noise and reverberation.
-Uragun et al. @uragun_discrimination_2013 studied how animal brains were sensitive to #acr("ILD") functions by monitoring rats' brain activity.
+By monitoring rats' brain activity, Uragun et al. @uragun_discrimination_2013 studied how animal brains were sensitive to #acr("ILD") functions.
-They found out that the rat uses the #acr("ILD") as a critical cue to localize sounds in space.
+They discovered that the rat uses the #acr("ILD") as a critical cue to localize sounds in space.
 This highlights the biological motivation of interaural features and confirms its relevance.